Doughnut Recipe Without Yeast

 Eggs – 3 eggs, beaten

-Just like the butter, eggs helps to make the doughnut gummy.
-Eggs gums the batter together so that it can be formed into any shape.
-Eggs also gives it structure.
+Just like the butter, eggs help to make the doughnut gummy.
+Eggs gum the batter together so that it can be formed into any shape.
+Eggs also give it structure.

 Baking powder – 4 tbsp.